RichardBrown738/test_repo/README.md

 # test_repo
 This is a rep for class demo
-I will be using this repo to do my clas assignments
+I will be using this repo to do my class assignments